 Temple University Shoe Museum- Philadelphia

 If you thought your kids’ closets were crowded, check out Temple’s Shoe Museum!
 With more than 900 pairs of shoes, this is an off-the-beaten-path museum that showcases history and fashion.
+Admission is free; however, visits must be scheduled in advance.

 Polish American Cultural Center Museum- Philadelphia